Fight-Ronin/Fight-Ronin/README.md

 ⚡ I am currently learning UNIX system low-level programming on manipulating threads and processes under UNIX related system (Linux).

-😄 I love playing and programming, sometimes will go to the gym for workout and basketball
+😄 I love gaming and programming, sometimes will go to the gym for workout and basketball

 📫 Email: hyin12@u.rochester.edu.
 :)